-RELIGION IN 18TH CENTURY ENGLAND
+18TH CENTURY RELIGION

 By Tim Lambert

+In the early 18th century England was noted for its lack of religious enthusiasm.
+It was an age of reason rather then dogmatism and the churches lacked vigour.
 However in the mid-18th century things began to change.
 In 1739 the great evangelist George Whitefield (1714-1770) began preaching.
 Also in 1739 John Wesley (1703-1791) began preaching.
 He eventually created a new religious movement called the Methodists.
-His brother Charles Wesley (1707-1788) was a famous hymn writer.

 At the end of the 18th century a group of Evangelical Christians called the Clapham Sect were formed.
 They campaigned for an end to slavery and cruel sports.
 They were later called the Clapham Sect because so many of them lived in Clapham.

 In the early 18th century there was a great religious revival in the North American colonies.
 (Later it was given the name 'The Great Awakening').
-Leading figures in the revival were William Tennent 1673-1745, a Scottish-Presbyterian preacher, Jonathan Edwards 1703-1758, a Congregationalist and John Davenport 1716-1757.
+Leading figures in the revival were William Tennent 1673-1745, a Scottish-Presbyterian preacher, Jonathan Edwards 1703-1758, a Congregationalist and John Davenport 716-1757.
 The English preacher George Whitefield 1714-1770 also visited the colonies and won many converts.

 A Timeline of the Bible